itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

       list item
     </li>

 Totally valid concern.
 The convention when writing html is to indent nested content any time there is more than one element inside another element.
-So here, since we only have text inside the element, it doesn't need to be indented, ans is written as above.
-However, you'll notice that in the top level `<li>`s, there is text **and** another ul inside each li, so we indent both the text and the ul for clarity.
+So here, since we only have text inside the element, it doesn't need to be indented, and is written as above.
+However, you'll notice in the top level `<li>`s, there is text **and** another ul inside each li, so we indent both the text and the ul for clarity.

 Making sure your html is properly indented may seem tedious at first -- html does not actually care about indentation, it's just for humans to be more clear about what's nested in what.
 But you will save yourself a lot of trouble and confusion down the road if you make sure that everything is indented correctly because it makes it a lot easier to read your code and track down problems.